gencat/participa/docs/HOW_TO_UPGRADE.md

     *  app/views/decidim/devise/sessions/new.html.erb: Move omniauth buttons render below sign in form.
     *  app/views/decidim/devise/shared/_omniauth_buttons.html.erb: Move 'or' separator above social register button.

-### Temporal fixes

-#### Temporal fix: added & in case role_name check.

-Currently, in the file:
-- lib/decidim/participatory_space_resourceable.rb
-we have overridden `user_role_config_for` method, in role_name case check.

-The reason for this, is that this method is called from `user_role_config` in `Decidim::Admin::UserRolesHelper` file, with second param `role_name` that can be nil as it is called as `role&.role`.
-This happens only when logged in user is Departmental Admin type and this can be possible because this module is only available in this repo.
-So, to avoid error when role_name passed is nil, we override this param check with a simple `role_name&.to_sym`

-In next versions, this issue will be patched in `decidim/decidim`, so this override could be removed:
-- lib/decidim/participatory_space_resourceable.rb

-#### Temporal fix: format debate's start_time / end_time in debate_form.rb map_model method

-Currently, in the file:
-- app/forms/decidim/debates/admin/debate_form.rb
-we have overrided `def map_model(model)` method to format start_time and end_time fields

-The reason for this, is that a wrong format arrived to from_params method on Rectify form This happened only when after having created a debate with start_time / end_time, we wanted to edit it and change only one date field, this is only start_time or end_time.
-In that moment, de form date's validation fields threw an error because the other date field was in wrong format, so form_builder wasn't able to assign to form.

-In next versions, this issue will be patched in `decidim/decidim`, so this override could be removed:
-- app/forms/decidim/debates/admin/debate_form.rb

 ### Existing modules
 These are custom modules and this is what you have to keep in mind when updating the version of Decidim.